mattp8638/mattp8638/README.md

 Most of my development happens outside of work — through hands-on experimentation, self-hosted environments, and building tools that solve practical problems.

 This GitHub is where I publish my **public-facing projects**, experiments, and ideas.
-My active development work and in-progress systems are maintained separately in private repositories.
+My active development work and in-progress systems are maintained separately in private repositories @zy538324

 ---